Russia’s service PMI soars to 58.1 in March as the sector bounces back from the sanctions shock

 Business activity across the Russian service sector expanded at its fastest pace in over two years in March, according to the latest PMI data.

-Output growth quickened to the sharpest since August 2020, as stronger demand conditions supported the upturn.
+Output growth quickened at its sharpest since August 2020, as stronger demand conditions supported the upturn.
 The seasonally adjusted S&P Global Russia Services PMI Business Activity Index posted 58.1 in March, up strongly from the 53.1 posted in February. (chart) Any result above the no-change 50 mark is an expansion.

-“The latest data signalled a marked rise in output across the Russian services sector, with the rate of growth the fastest in just over two-and-a-half years.
+“The latest data signalled a marked rise in output across the Russian services sector, with the rate of growth the fastest in just over two and a half years.
 Where an expansion in business activity was recorded, firms linked this to stronger demand conditions and a further upturn in new orders,” S&P reported on April 5.

 Contributing to the expansion in capacity at Russian service providers was a renewed accumulation in backlogs of work.
-The level of outstanding business increased only marginally but for the first time in eight months.
+The level of outstanding business rose only marginally but for the first time in eight months.

 “Service providers reported a renewed expansion in new export orders, as foreign client demand contributed to the rise in total sales.
 Greater new orders sparked a faster rate of employment growth, as firms expanded their workforce numbers in an effort to relieve pressure on capacity amid a renewed rise in backlogs of work,” S&P said.